Full functionalities of Detail 3D

 inline image in article

-In the Strength check you can display the redistribution of stresses and strains for reinforcement and concrete.
+In the Strength check you can display the redistribution of stresses and strains for oncrete.
 In the top ribbon in the Results toolbar, you can control what will be displayed.
 It is also possible to display, the ratios σc,eqlim, and ε/εlim as well as the plastic strain, the level of triaxiality σc3lim, and the direction of principal stress for concrete.
 All results in the Strength are related to the Ultimate Limit State.

 inline image in article